-Third-Ranked Texas Sweep Shockers
+Third-ranked Texas sweep Shockers

 WICHITA, Kan.
-(WSU Athletics) – The third-ranked Texas Longhorns swept the Wichita State University volleyball team, 3-0, Saturday, Sept.
+(KSNW) – The third-ranked Texas Longhorns swept the Wichita State University volleyball team, 3-0, Saturday, Sept.
 14, in the final match of the Shocker Volleyball Classic Presented by Ashley HomeStore inside Charles Koch Arena.
 The set scores were 25-13, 25-9 and 25-15.

 Wichita State (3-6) is scheduled to open play in the Creighton Classic with a contest against the No. 17 Bluejays Thursday, Sept.
 19, at 6:30 p.m. in Omaha, Neb.